 Scholars have debated the protocol of presidents repeating the words "so help me God" when they take their oath of office.
 An atheist tried to enjoin Supreme Court Chief Justice John Roberts, or anyone else administering the oath to incoming President Barack Obama, from prompting the words (as Obama had requested) “so help me God” when he took his oath of office.
 All presidents from Franklin D. Roosevelt through Donald J. Trump have used the phrase when taking the oath of office.
 And a new comprehensive study on the subject concludes that the use is justified under the historical usage principal as well as the free exercise rights of individual choosing to use the words.
 (In this photo, Trump takes the oath of office at his inauguration Jan.
 20 2017.
 Photo by Andrew Harnik, used with permission from The Associated Press.)

-In 2009, Michael A. Newdow, who had previously unsuccessfully challenged the constitutionality of the words “under God” in the pledge of allegiance in Elk Grove Unified School District v.
-Newdow, 542 U.S. 1 (2004), attempted to enjoin Chief Justice John Roberts, or anyone else administering the oath to incoming President Barack Obama, from prompting the words (as Obama had requested) “so help me God” when he took his oath of office.
+On December 31, 2008, Michael A Newdow, who had previously unsuccessfully challenged the constitutionality of the words “Under God” in the pledge of allegiance in Elk Grove Unified School District v.
+Newdow, 542 U.S. 1 (2004) filed a suit in Newdow v.
+Roberts, attempting to enjoin Chief Justice Roberts, or anyone else administering the oath to incoming President Barack Obama, from prompting the words (as Obama had requested) “so help me God” when he took his oath of office.

 A U.S. District Court denied his request for a preliminary injunction, and the D.C.
 Circuit Court denied standing, although future Supreme Court Justice Brett Kavanaugh, who was then serving on the circuit court and who was primarily relying on the U.S. Supreme Court decision in Marsh v.
 Chambers, 463 U.S. 783 (1983), which permitted chaplains in state legislatures on the basis of long-standing historical practice, would have accepted the standing and would have rejected the injunction on its merits.